foundry-rs/book/src/tutorials/create2-tutorial.md

 1. Look at a `CREATE2` factory implementation.
 2. Deploy the factory using the traditional deployment methods.
 3. Use this deployed factory to in turn deploy a simple counter contract at a deterministic address.
-4. Simulate this set of events by writing a simple test in Foundry.
+4. Simulate this set of events by writing a simple test in Foxar.

 ### Prerequisites

-1. Some familiarity with Solidity and Foundry is required, and some familiarity with the inline assembly is recommended.
+1. Some familiarity with Solidity and Foxar is required, and some familiarity with the inline assembly is recommended.
 Refer to the [official Solidity docs](https://docs.soliditylang.org/en/latest/assembly.html) for a primer on inline assembly.
-2. Make sure you have Foundry [installed](../getting-started/installation.md) on your system.
+2. Make sure you have Foxar [installed](../getting-started/installation.md) on your system.
-3. [Initialize](../projects/creating-a-new-project.md) a new Foundry project.
+3. [Initialize](../projects/creating-a-new-project.md) a new Foxar project.

 ### CREATE2 Factory